Court Reporting: Principles

 When children are involved in a legal proceeding as witnesses or as victims of an adult accused and their anonymity is not required by law or court order, we do not seek to interview them unless the parents give consent.
 We avoid revealing their identity if that is not required to understand the facts of the case or the testimony given.

-Persons convicted of pedophilia or other crimes of a sexual or violent nature have a right to rehabilitation.
+Persons convicted of sexual assault or other crimes of a sexual or violent nature have a right to rehabilitation.

 We report on criminal records after carefully assessing the relevance of publishing this information.
 We consider the specific situation and assess risk to the safety of others against society’s interest in facilitating the convicted person’s return to society at the end of his or her sentence.